department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/research-findings.md

 4. **Expected to be able to report online.** Several participants expected a link on the landing page to report online and were disappointed when they couldn't find one.
 (So we should definitely get back to working on this!)
 5. **What participants *liked* about the landing page:**
 The following is a list of what participants mentioned liking about the landing page, with the number of participants who said this in parentheses if more than one:
-    1. Definition of harassment and examples, including verbal comments so you know when you should report it (3)
+    1. Definition of harassment and examples, including verbal comments so you know when you should report it (3 participants)
     1. Alert box at top with phone numbers (3)
     1. Organization with jump links at top and dropdowns for more information (3)
     1. List of questions at the bottom (2)